vuer-ai/feature-splatting-inria/README.md

 ## TODOs

+- [ ] Add instructions for serializing synthetic assets from objaverse
 - [ ] Support more interactive GS selection process with Vuer / supersplat canvas
 - [ ] Experiment with projection-based method that would remove need for post-processing
 - [ ] Organize code for rotation estimation